chunglim/foolmath/README.md

 1. Almost all mathematical proofs here are foolish, unless explicitly noted as _valid_.
 2. Plain-text LaTeX `.tex` code is in `src/`.
 3. Best to view **_foolmath_** on [GitHub.com](https://github.com/chunglim/foolmath) using any browsers on any devices, `GitHub` app on mobile devices or `GitHub.io` doesn't render LaTeX.
+4. There are many pages in the repository.
+Other than `README.md` in the root directory of the repository, `GitHub` will show the _left pane_ displaying the source tree when viewing the other files.
+For the best viewing experience, you can simply close such _left pane_, in order to see the contents in full screen.

 **Proofs speak louder than words.
 Let's start!**